 Where the controller fits in your workflow

 A MIDI controller is for capturing musical ideas and controlling your session.
-After you have played parts in, you will usually edit timing and dynamics, then move into mixing.
+After you have played parts in, you will usually tidy up the timing — many producers quantize in their DAW to lock loose notes to the grid — then move into mixing.
 Our broader resources on mixing and mastering pick up from there once your arrangement is recorded.

 Frequently asked questions